One Hundred Thousand Fireflies Taught Me How to Write Short Stories

 I Hate Genre Painting

-By genre I mean any among the centuries-deep tradition of the Grotesque Cozy meant to appeal to worse sensibilities
+By genre I mean any among the centuries-deep tradition of the Grotesque Cozy meant to appeal to worse sensibilities—it reached one kind of peak in the 17th century, as above

 Every day for all my life I encounter and dismiss the pose which runs “haha modern art is bad”.
 Every part of it is gibberish, from the personality which undergirds it, to the crazily misapplied language, to the fact that at the very latest this is an idea got from approximately the year 1954.
 You’ll find it all over the political spectrum, especially amongst Americans, because rather than having to do with preference or interest or beliefs it is the expression of a smug, half-drunk pride in worse things—down-home things, like-folks, nobody’s-better-than-anybody else.